A focus on strong performance

 Does your employer have to pay super on any overtime you’ve worked?
 It’s a common question, especially for workers who receive overtime payments.

-The short answer is no – but it’s worth having a thorough understanding of how your pay is made up because super must be paid on just about everything else, including commissions, leave loading, back pay and bonuses.1
+The short answer is no – but it’s worth having a thorough understanding of how your pay is made up because super, as a minimum, must be paid on just ordinary time earnings (OTE), including commissions, leave loading, back pay and bonuses.1

 It is important to note, however, that some employers, including the Queensland Government, have different contribution arrangements and, in those cases, employer obligations may differ from those outlined here.

-Many professions give people the opportunity to work overtime, which can boost their take-home pay significantly.
+Many professions give people the opportunity to work overtime, such as nurses, police officers, and corrections staff.

-At the centre of Australia’s super system sits the Superannuation Guarantee, which stipulates that employers must pay a minimum 9.5% of an employee’s ordinary time earnings (OTE) into their designated superannuation account.
+At the centre of Australia’s super system sits the Superannuation Guarantee, which stipulates that employers must pay a minimum 10.5% of an employee’s OTE into their designated superannuation account.

 OTE means the money you would earn during normal work hours.
 Overtime, even if it is regular, frequent or bundled up into a salary package, is not considered to be OTE.

 The Australian Tax Office has a comprehensive checklist of payments that are OTE.